abalbekov/Dockerized_flask_cx_oracle/README.md

 ```
 instantclient-basiclite-linux.x64-18.3.0.0.0dbru.zip
 ```
-and place it into project directory
+and place it into project directory.

-3. Place Dockerfile and app.py file from this example in the project directory
+3. Place Dockerfile and app.py file from this example in the project directory.

 4. Create docker image named flask_cx_oracle :
 ```